hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

 Besides academia, I have interned at the German Ministry of Finance and the German National Parliament (Deutscher Bundestag), where I worked on public policy issues and wittnessed first hand how research is employed in political decision making.

-In my freetime, I like playing football, learning languages, and aid people to organise in their own self-interests.
-In Germany, I have always perceived unions as constructive partners who balance wage bargaining with large employers.
-As board member of the ver.di Baden-Württemberg executive committee on science and research, it was my primary goal to achieve better working conditions in German universities.
+In my freetime, I like playing football, learning languages, and helping people to unionise.
+In Germany, I have always perceived trade unions as constructive counterweights to large employers in wage bargeining and warrantors of social harmony.
+Additionally, unions and the labour movement are the canary in the coal mine of our pluralistic democracy: Scarcely has there been an autocratic regime that did not begin their abuse of power by restricting free unions.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.